 The many women who worked as prostitutes in the boomtowns of Skagway and Dyea, Alaska, and Dawson City in Canada came from all walks of life.
 Many followed the migration of thousands of gold seekers and their money, but others didn’t enter the profession willingly.
 Abduction into the sex industry was common, as women were forced to work as prostitutes against their will.
 Others arrived with husbands or family who either died or deserted them.
 With few options to support themselves, they had little choice but to make money as prostitutes.

 In Skagway, Ella D. Wilson was an African American prostitute working in this dangerous profession.
-In May 1898 Ella transitioned from a citizen to a statistic when she was found dead.
+In May 1898, Ella transitioned from a citizen to a statistic when she was found dead.
 Cause of death: murder.
 She was discovered in her bed with a pillowcase over her head and a gag in her mouth.
-Her wrists and ankles were tied together, her money and jewelry missing, and her trunk was rifled through.
+Her wrists and ankles were tied together, her money and jewelry were missing, and her trunk was rifled through.
 Everything pointed to a robbery gone wrong.

 Ella may be gone, but she is not forgotten.
-Her final resting place is the Gold Rush Cemetery located at the north end of Skagway.
+Her final resting place is the Gold Rush Cemetery, located at the north end of Skagway.
 Her grave is just a few dozen feet away from the grave of the man accused of murdering her, Soapy Smith.

-However, when the soldiers left in 1902 Ruth Brown and Rose Arnold found themselves in a less lucrative business environment.
+However, when the soldiers left in 1902, Ruth Brown and Rose Arnold found themselves in a less lucrative business environment.

-Compiled by Kathy Alexander, updated July 2021.
+Compiled by Kathy Alexander/Legends of America, updated September 2025.

 Also See: